lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2026-07-02-Dottie_Number.md

 We begin by defining `dottie` to be *the* unique fixed point of `cos`.
-But this definition, using the definite descriptor `THE`, will be good for nothing until both existence and uniqueness of a fixed point have proved.
+But this definition, using the definite descriptor `THE`, will be good for nothing until both existence and uniqueness of a fixed point have been proved.

 <pre class="source">
 <span class="keyword1 command">definition</span> <span class="entity">dottie</span> <span class="main">::</span> <span class="quoted"><span class="tconst">real</span> <span class="keyword2 keyword">where</span><span>